-Biometrics: Bio means ‘Life’ and Metric means ‘measure’.
+Bio means ‘Life’ and Metric means ‘measure’.
 Biometrics technology measures and analyses biological data.
-Biometrics is such a technology that is used to identify individuals uniquely based on structural and behavioral characteristics.
+Biometrics is such a technology that is used to identify individuals uniquely based on physiological and behavioral characteristics.

-Biological data used in biometrics are two types:
+Biological data or attributes used in biometrics are two types:

 - Finger Print

 - Hand Geometry

 Basic Components of a Biometric System:

 In general, a biometric system can be divided into four basic components.
 Let us see them briefly −